Anshu1270/AWS-SERVERLESS-DEPLOYMENT/README.md

 ✅ Outcome:

- 🔹Successfully deployed a real-world application on AWS using only managed services 🔹Configured IAM roles, API Gateway resources, and CORS settings 🔹Ensured smooth communication between frontend and backend components in a secure and scalable manner.
+🔹Successfully deployed a real-world application on AWS using only managed services.
+🔹Configured IAM roles, API Gateway resources, and CORS settings 🔹Ensured smooth communication between frontend and backend components in a secure and scalable manner.

 🚀 What I Achieved: